 Students may begin work toward completion of the requirement at the beginning of their first term of law school.
-The public service requirement cannot be satisfied by hours for which the student also receives compensation, other monetary value, academic credit, or hours that are submitted to the Center for Law in Public Service for the Pro Bono Distinction.
+The public service requirement cannot be satisfied by hours for which the student also receives compensation, other monetary value, academic credit, or hours that are submitted for the Pro Bono Distinction.

 For more information, contact Rebecca Smith (Class of 2020), the Public Service Liaison

 You are responsible for selecting the public service activity you would like to perform to fulfill Gonzaga’s public service requirement.

 You may choose an agency on your own, through the law school public service liaison, through Gonzaga University’s Service Learning Website, or through the Community Service Fair held on main campus each semester.

 If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Rebecca Smith, Class of 2020, who will consult with CCASL’s Service Learning Coordinator.